volkmarnissen/server/docs/contributing.md

 Please be respectful and constructive in all interactions with the community.

+## Language policy

+All changes (code comments, documentation, commit messages, pull request titles and descriptions) must be written in English.

+## Why

+Keeping contributions in English ensures that the widest possible audience can review, maintain, and use the repository.

+## How this is enforced

+- A workflow runs on pull requests and pushes that scans commit messages and pull request title/body for non-English indicators (for example German umlauts or common German words).
+- If the workflow detects potential non-English text, it will comment on the pull request with guidance and/or fail the check for pushes.

+## If your native language is not English

+- Use simple clear English.
+It's fine if the language isn't perfect — clarity is more important than grammar.
+- If you need help translating a short message, open an issue or ask in the project's discussion.

+## Notes for maintainers

+- The enforcement workflow aims to catch obvious cases (German words and umlauts).
+It may produce false positives; use judgement when responding.
+- The workflow can be adjusted to whitelist project-specific words or to change sensitivity.

 ## Getting Started

 1. Fork the repository on GitHub